lightningrodlabs/acorn/DEVELOPERS.md

 In the future, just run `npm run dev` anytime to develop.

+When you run `npm run dev` a `user-data/` directory is created and this is where holochain specific and lair keystore data is stored.

 You can run `npm run user-data-reset` if you have user data in development, but you want to clear it, and start over with fresh identities.

 #### Commands that are more specific to your use case: